-Note: The 81xx/61xx/51xx/41xx/31xx processors come in two models-the F model processors and the Non-F model processors.
-This motherboard supports Non-F model processors only.
+Note: The 81xx/61xx/51xx/41xx/31xx processors contain two models-the F model processors and the Non-F model processors.
+The installation instructions for the F model processors differ from the installation instructions for the Non-F model processors.
+For this reason, two sets of instructions (one for the F model, and the other, for the Non-F model) are provided in this section.